 AVIT 501.
 General Issues in Aviation/Aerospace.
 3 Credits.

 This course is designed to introduce students to graduate school, library resources, and faculty research interests.
-This course explores the historical, current and future issues related to the aerospace industry.
+Students will explore the historical, current and future issues related to their own interest areas in the aerospace industry.
+F,S.

 AVIT 502.
 Aviation Economics.
 3 Credits.

 An in-depth examination of the economic aspects of the air transportation industry, with microeconomic analysis applied to decision making in the airline, general and corporate aviation, and airports.
 Topics include: basic economics of air transport supply and demand; demand forecasting; cost drivers; yield, revenue and capacity management; regulatory issues; political influences; and unique economic characters of international commercial aviation.